HdrHistogram/HdrHistogramJS/README.md

 histogram.recordValue(1234);
 ```

+A simple demo is available [online](https://alexvictoor.github.io/HdrHistogramJSDemo/ping-demo.html)!
+Watch the HTML source, at the end you will see a tiny chunk of JavaScript where an histogram is created and then used to
+record latency ping values.

 ## Coordinated omissions
 If you are recording values at a fixed rate,
 you can correct coordinated omissions while recording values: